This page has been deprecated.

 - Related repositories

-The NVIDIA Docker runtime allows Unreal Engine containers to run in the cloud with full GPU acceleration, facilitating server-side 2D or 3D rendering.
+The NVIDIA Container Toolkit allows Unreal Engine containers to run in the cloud with full GPU acceleration, facilitating server-side 2D or 3D rendering.
 GPU-accelerated containers augment existing cloud rendering workflows with all of the advantages inherent to containerisation, including increased density and compatibility with container orchestration technologies.
 Rendering results can be captured, stored, or streamed to remote devices in much the same manner as when performing cloud rendering inside VMs.
-Container-based cloud rendering can also be combined with existing RPC frameworks to create GPU-accelerated microservices powered by the Unreal Engine.
+Container-based cloud rendering can also be combined with existing RPC frameworks to create GPU-accelerated microservices powered by the Unreal Engine or provide training data for machine learning models.

-Because NVIDIA Docker only works with Linux containers running under Linux host systems, cloud rendering cannot be performed inside Windows containers.
+Because the NVIDIA Container Toolkit only works with Linux containers running under Linux host systems, cloud rendering cannot be performed inside Windows containers.
 Windows-based cloud rendering must be run inside VMs rather than containers.

 -v/tmp/.X11-unix:/tmp/.X11-unix:rw -e DISPLAY.

-Both X11 support and PulseAudio support require specific configuration of the host system when performing cloud rendering inside Linux VMs without desktop environments installed.
+X11 support requires specific configuration of the host system when performing cloud rendering inside Linux VMs without desktop environments installed.
 See the pages in the Environment Setup category of the documentation for details on performing these configuration steps.

 Base image selection